liber-bkm/liber/README.md

 Safe to run any time.
 Steps 2-3 never delete anything outright, and step 4 only ever renames files, never their content.

->[!Warning]
-> Merge conflict resolution due to syncing `liber -r --merge` are currently experimental, it's recommended to have backups and you must know how your provider's (Google drive and so on) syncing services work.
-If you want to use liber over multiple devices, have each device use device specific profile so conflicts don't rise or self host the server

 ## Archive backends